torvalds/linux/Documentation/core-api/workqueue.rst

 opened with ``cryptsetup`` with default settings.

-Scenario 1: Enough issuers and work spread across the machine
+Scenario 1: Eanalugh issuers and work spread across the machine
 -------------------------------------------------------------

 The command used: ::